 - 29% people asking me questions about starting a music blog or how to run a music blog

-Obviously I can only accept a tiny chunk of the music submitted (otherwise I’d be posting 20 times a day and 19 of those posts wouldn’t be top notch quality).
+Obviously I can only accept a tiny chunk of the music submitted — otherwise I’d be posting 20 times a day and 19 of those posts wouldn’t be top-notch quality.

-The thing is, I can (and have) answered a ton of questions about setting up a music blog, but it seems like it’s the same questions over, and over, and over again.
+I can (and have) answered a ton of questions about setting up a music blog, but it seems like it’s the same questions over, and over, and over again.

 So I figured: why not may one complete guide for anybody that’s curious?
 A step-by-step instruction manual for starting a music blog, if you will.